-Planning Area 10 - This area is generally located along the Blue Star Highway and commercial, industrial and vacant land zoned for single family residential use presents land use issues dealing with access management, appropriate classifications of land, and the buffering of adjacent land uses.
+Planning Area 10 - This area is generally located along the Blue Star Highway and Interstate I-196, north of the M-43 Highway and south of 2nd Avenue.
+Its mixed commercial, industrial and vacant land zoned for single family residential use presents land use issues dealing with access management, appropriate classifications of land, and the buffering of adjacent land uses.